 - Do not place paper towels, baby wipes, diapers, coffee grounds, dental floss, sanitary napkins, or other non-organic materials into the bathroom toilet or kitchen sink.
 Place them in an empty container or plastic bag and dispose in your garbage.

 - Tree roots are a typical problem with older sewer lines.
 The roots enter into the sewer lateral or main through small cracks in the pipes and small openings in the joints of the pipe.
 If you are experiencing blockages because of roots, your lateral should be repaired to prevent the roots from entering the pipe or place the lateral on a routine maintenance cleaning schedule to keep the roots out of the pipe.

 - Do not flush unwanted prescription drugs - Studies have shown that the drugs are not removed by sewage treatment plants and have the potential to enter surface and ground waters.
 Prescription drug drop boxes are located in the main lobby areas of the Reno Police Department, Sparks Police Department and Washoe County Sheriff’s Office.
-Citizens can drop off prescription pills, pet medications, and over-the-counter medications, which will then be safely destroyed so that they cannot be abused and cannot harm our water supply through improper disposal.
-Liquids, sharps and inhalers are not accepted in the drop boxes, but these items can be brought to the next Prescription Drug Round.
+Citizens can drop off prescription pills, and over-the-counter medications, which will then be safely destroyed so that they cannot be abused and cannot harm our water supply through improper disposal.
+Liquids, sharps and inhalers are not accepted in the drop boxes, but residents can contact Nevada Hopes and the Northern Nevada Outreach team for proper disposal of syringes.
 The Round Up is usually held twice a year in the Spring and Fall.
 The last Round Up event was on Saturday, April 25th.
-Note: Before throwing out medicine containers, scratch out all identifying information on the prescription label to make is unreadable.
+Note: Before throwing out medicine containers, scratch out all identifying information on the prescription label to make it unreadable.
 This will help protect your identity and the privacy of your personal health information.